uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 This is easy to see for one task doing 10 million iterations.
 This makes sense, given that Python is a lot faster than dwarf.

-> At a minimum, dwarf performa work 1.4 times faster than Python.*
+> At a minimum, dwarf performs work 1.4 times faster than Python.*

 Python starts up really slowly, so it's speed advantage only comes into play at 1 million iterations with *one* task, where it's got a 5% advantage.
 At 10 million iterations, Python is 5 times faster than dwarf.
-However, beyond one iteration, dwarf is up to 10 times faster. dwarf however acheives this with 12 cores, while Python runs on only one.
+However, beyond one iteration, dwarf is up to 10 times faster. dwarf however achieves this with 12 cores, while Python runs on only one.
 At the minimum, when a large enough amount of work is being done, dwarf is 1.4 times faster than Python.

 In both graphs it's interesting to see the symmetry across work and task count.